"A bigger TV, that doesn't exist in Europe?": The photo of Alcaraz's living room that shocks American stars

-Even before the Davis Cup thrilled Europe a third time under the Italian flag, a snapshot diverted fans' attention:
+Even before the Davis Cup made Europe vibrate a third time under the Italian flag, a snapshot diverted the fans' attention:

-Carlos Alcaraz, sitting on a small couch, watching Spain-Germany in his living room.
+Carlos Alcaraz, sitting on a small sofa, watching Spain-Germany in his living room.

 "That's exactly how it had to be.
 If you saw his Netflix documentary, his house already looked like that.
 He still lives with his parents.
 Small room, training, nothing more.
 It's crazy!"